 You don't fail at pilot-to-production.
 You never get past "we bought a subscription."
 The tool gets purchased, someone runs through the onboarding, it works for the demo use case, and then it sits unused because nobody mapped it to a daily workflow.
 Three months later it's a line item nobody can explain on the P&L.

 The confidence gap is real.
-Only 27% of small businesses feel confident about adopting AI effectively, compared to 82% of large enterprises.
-Among the smallest firms — under 5 employees — 82% say AI "isn't applicable to their business."
+The OECD's December 2025 survey on AI adoption by small and medium-sized enterprises found that the smallest firms — under 5 employees — overwhelmingly consider AI inapplicable to their business.
 That's not a technology limitation.
 That's an awareness and education gap that vendors have no incentive to close.

 You don't have a skills gap.
 You have a guidance gap.
-63% of employers globally cite the skills gap as the primary barrier to AI adoption.
+The World Economic Forum's Future of Jobs Report 2025 found that 63% of employers globally cite the skills gap as the primary barrier to AI adoption.
 For a small business, hiring an AI specialist isn't realistic.
 But you don't need one.
 You need someone who can evaluate which tools fit your actual workflows, configure them properly, and train your team to use them — then leave.
 That role doesn't exist in most vendor relationships because the vendor's job is to sell you the tool, not to make sure it works.

 What the 20% who succeed actually do